 People want an effortless shopping experience.
 It’s the reason why online shopping has become popular.
 So, use technology to create a holistic shopping experience.

-For example, the Samsung Experience Store allows its customers to test and play with their products to get the complete feel.
+For example, the Samsung Experience Store allows its customers to test and play with their products to get a complete feel.
 Customers can connect their Samsung devices to their large screen TVs, get consultations, do device repairs, and more in their physical store.
 The goal is to make people see what the brand can do to make their lives easier.

 4. Use social proof